 Like the simultaneously produced SRC 470, the SRC 500 also got several modifications.
 The partition of the side windows was changed with respect to the first SRC 500.
-Later, new aluminum frames with a flat profile were installed.
-In a first step, from about 1989, the bars between the individual areas of the cabin windows were filled with black anodized aluminum.
+Later, new aluminium frames with a flat profile were installed.
+In a first step, from about 1989, the bars between the individual areas of the cabin windows were filled with black anodized aluminium.
 Later (from S/N 3594 - 1992) this was made analogous to the SRC 380 also with the side windows of the deck saloon.
 The deck saloon windows also received the aft rounded corners.

 In 1994 a major facelift was performed.
 The SRC 500 got the same flybridge layout as known from the from 420 Biscay with the current radar arch in "Gullwing"-style.
-Additionaly, the sliding door type was adopted from the 420 Biscay.
+Additionally, the sliding door type was adopted from the 420 Biscay.
 The area deck salon/aft deck gained considerably by this step.

 The boat with S/N 4000 represents an intermediate step between the SRC 500 and the SRC 515.
 While the ship's exterior was in line with the SRC 500's facelift model, the layout was already implemented as later on the SRC 515.
 However, the seating group in the deck saloon still corresponds to the SRC 500.